vg-lab/neurolots/README.md

 ## Building

-NeuroTessMesh has been succesfully built and used on Ubuntu 14.04, Mac OSX Yosemite and Windows 7/8 Visual Studio 2013 Win64.
+NeuroTessMesh has been successfully built and used on Ubuntu 14.04, Mac OSX Yosemite and Windows 7/8 Visual Studio 2013 Win64.
 Please ensure that Release version is built in order to get the best performance possible.